-Checking a SenTec TC Sensor
+Checking a Sentec TC Sensor

 Check the condition of the sensor membrane and the integrity of the sensor before and after each use and after changing the membrane (p.
-17)!
+28)!

 Ensure that the sensor is clean before visually checking it.
-If necessary, carefully wipe off any residue from the sensor's surface (including membrane, housing and cable) with 70% isopropanol or another approved cleaning agent (refer to sensor's Directions for Use).
+If necessary, carefully wipe off any residue from the sensor's surface (including membrane, housing and cable) with 70% isopropanol or another approved cleaning agent (refer to HB-010143 Cleaning and Disinfection Agents on www.sentec.com/ifu).